Dudleytown, Indiana

 Dudleytown is an unincorporated community in Washington Township, Jackson County, Indiana.

 History

 Dudleytown was laid out in 1837 by James Dudley, and named for him.
-It was the third town plotted in Jackson County.
+It was the third town platted in Jackson County.
 Dudleytown was settled as a center for trade in the Washington Township area.
 It was then located on a heavily traveled thoroughfare between Louisville and Indianapolis.
-At one time, the area housed two parochial schools and one public school.
-It currently has two Lutheran churches, one of which has a school.
-The township is split between two school districts: Seymour and Brownstown.
-Those who live in the actual town of Dudleytown go to Seymour.
-The population within the Dudleytown limits is roughly 25.
-The town is located on the intersection of State Highways 250 and 11.

-According to an interview with Rolling Stone, Dudleytown was one of the inspirations for the John Mellencamp song "Rain on the Scarecrow."